tildeleb/cuckoo/README.md

 	trials: c=&cuckoo.CuckooStat{BucketSize:16, Elements:1119595, Inserts:1119595, Attempts:17013688, Iterations:469042, Deletes:1119595, Lookups:1119595, Fails:0, Bumps:3554019, Aborts:0, MaxAttempts:0, MaxIterations:0, Limited:false}
 	leb%

 The key number to look at here is the api which has moved from 1.20 on the classic hash table to a 15.20 here.
-Note that the hash algorithm has to try 15 locations on average to insert a key.
+So the CHT has to try 15 locations on average to insert a key.

 Implementation [Must Proofread]